 A failing septic system can cost thousands of dollars to repair and can be a serious health risk to your family and pets.
 You can prevent this by properly caring for your septic system.

-The soaps and detergents are harmful to fish (and the aquatic insects they eat) because they contain surfactants.
+The soaps and detergents are harmful to fish and other aquatic organisms (like the insects fish eat) because they contain surfactants.
 These chemicals are designed to lift and coat the dirt and grime so it doesn't settle back onto your car, but surfactants are also great at coating gills and this prevents fish and aquatic insects from getting the oxygen they need.

 The good news is that it is possible to have clean cars and clean streams.